MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-quick-tasks.md

 When content is subject to a retention policy, people can continue to edit and work with the content as if nothing's changed.
 The content is retained in place, in its original location.
 But if someone edits or deletes content that's subject to the retention policy, a copy of the original content is saved to a secure location where it's retained while the retention policy for that content is in effect.

-You can quickly put a retention policy in place for multiple locations in your Microsoft 365 environment such as Exchange mail, SharePoint sites, OneDrive accounts, and Microsoft 365 groups.
-There are no limits to the number of mailboxes or sites this policy can automatically include.
-But if you need to get more selective, you can do so by configuring a retention policy for specific locations and include or exclude sites or users.
+You can quickly put retention policies in place for multiple services in your Microsoft 365 environment that include Exchange mail, SharePoint sites, OneDrive accounts, Teams and Yammer messages, and Microsoft 365 groups.
+There are no limits to the number of mailboxes, sites, groups, or users that this policy can automatically include.
+But if you need to get more selective, you can do so by configuring either an adaptive scope that's query-based to dynamically include or exclude specific instances, or a static scope that specifies specific instances to always include or exclude.

 For step-by-step guidance to configure a retention policy, see [Create and configure retention policies](create-retention-policies.md).
 If you're new to configuring retention in Microsoft 365, see [Get started with information governance](get-started-with-information-governance.md).